 Fortnightly Club of Eugene is a women’s study group that originated in 1893 at the initiation of Dr. Alice Chapman, wife of the second president of the University of Oregon.
 Fortnightly was the first club of its type in Oregon and perhaps the first west of the Rockies.
 Thirty-two women convened in a small room over a grocery to hear Dr. Chapman’s proposal.
-In 1894, 22 founding members, representing both the University of Oregon and the town, elected officers to Fortnightly Club and adopted a constitution and bylaws.
+In 1894, twenty-two founding members, representing both the University of Oregon and the town, elected officers to Fortnightly Club and adopted a constitution and bylaws.

 The stated purpose of the Club was to “bring together women interested in artistic, economic, philanthropic, literary, and scientific pursuits with a view of rendering them helpful to each other, and useful to society.”
 In the early 2000s, the Club shortened the purpose statement to read, “to bring together women interested in cultural pursuits and fellowship.”
 Women of any age, race, religion, ethnicity, sexual orientation, or gender identity who meet requirements of Active Status Membership are eligible.
 Each year, nine women present papers on the year’s theme, recently ranging from “Film” to “Food” and “Human Migration” to “Humor.”
 Three meetings a year are dedicated to local experts who address the theme.